 Entries by Lauren Albani

 Writing Workshop is a model for writing instruction and practice in the classroom.
 During the workshop time, students learn to write through varied activities.
-Writing Workshop exposes First grade students to the organization and thought required to create a story, write about a favorite topic, or share information and opinions.
-First graders in Room 109 […]
+Writing Workshop exposes kindergarten students to the organization and thought required to create a story, write about a favorite topic, or share information and opinions.
+Kindergarteners in Room 108 are learning […]